zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##What do you need for the MPC?

 <b>A well-functioning modern laptop</b>
 Your laptop is an indispensible part of your education.
 Consider it an investment in your future.
 Most people use Macbooks in  the MPC, but PCs are fine too.
+However, if you use a PC, it's your responsibility to deal with problems like computer viruses.
 We don't recommend 'netbooks' or Macbook Airs.
 They are usually not powerful enough, don't include CD/DVD drive, and have occasional hardware problems.

 What about books?
 Most readings will be distributed digitally.
 We'll rarely ask for you to buy physical copies of books, although you are free to do so if you prefer to read that way.
+A lot of MPCers are bibliophiles and know tons of books.
+Ask them if you need something to read, or check out our lending library.

 Software?
 We recommend Microsoft Office and design programs like Adobe Photoshop or Illustrator.
 These are not absolutely necessary since Google Docs exists.
 But they may come in handy.

 Creative materials?
 If you want to spend your time working on a craft that requires lots of materials such as painting, you are responsible for those materials.
 The MPC does have some materials available.
 These are shared and you can't always count on their availability.
 Bring what you need. <b>If you don't want people to use your stuff, make sure you CLEARLY label what's yours.</b> Better yet, bring a box or other container where you can store creative materials.
-For the most part, we're a trustworthy bunch!
+We're a trustworthy bunch, but it's better to avoid any problems.

 ##MPChat with Slack
 When you enroll in the MPC, we'll invite you to our private online chatroom.
 We use a platform called Slack.